Misaeon/Natural-Ventilation-Operation-Guide-Tool/README.md

 Due to the size limitation of the uploaded file on Github, the software can be downloaded from: https://tinyurl.com/NVOGT

-Citation: Miao, S.*, Gangolells, M., & Tejedor, B. 2025.
-A natural ventilation operation guide tool for school teachers.
-DOI forthcoming.
+Citation: Miao, S.*, Gangolells, M., Tejedor, B, & Casals, M. 2025.
+NVOG - Operational guide software for maintaining good indoor air quality and thermal comfort with natural ventilation in educational buildings, registered by SafeCreative Legaltech with the reference number 2502200917662.